 TGbe editor: Please modify this subclause as follows:

 The DS SAP is the interface between the DS SAP service users and the DS SAP service provider.
-The DS SAP service users are the connected APs, mesh gates, and the portal.
+The DS SAP service users are the connected APs, mesh gates, the portal, and AP MLDs.
 The DS SAP service provider is the DS.
 Figure 7-1 (DS architecture(#2251)) shows the location of the DS in the IEEE 802.11 architecture.
 The DS SAP is indicated in this Figure by the lines connecting the DS to its service users.
-In Figure 7-1 (DS architecture(#2251)), the DS has four users, two APs, a mesh gate, and a portal, so the DS is shown passing behind the MAC/PHYs of the STAs.
+In Figure 7-1 (DS architecture(#2251)), the DS has four users, two APs, a mesh gate, a portal and an AP MLD, so the DS is shown passing behind the MAC/PHYs of the STAs.

-The DS SAP interface specification describes the primitives required to get MAC service tuples in and out of the DS and update the DS’s mapping of STAs to APs or to mesh gates.
+The DS SAP interface specification describes the primitives required to get MAC service tuples in and out of the DS and update the DS’s mapping of STAs to APs, mesh gates, or AP MLDs.
 Describing the DS itself or the functions thereof is out of scope of this annex.

 The DS SAP actions are as follows:

-Accept MSDUs (as part of MAC service tuples) from APs, mesh gates, and the portal.
+Accept MSDUs (as part of MAC service tuples) from APs, mesh gates, the portal and AP MLDs.

-Deliver MSDUs (as part of MAC service tuples) to APs, mesh gates, or the portal.
+Deliver MSDUs (as part of MAC service tuples) to APs, mesh gates, the portal, or the AP MLDs.

 Accept STA-to-AP mapping updates from the APs.

 Accept STA-to-mesh gate mapping updates from the mesh gates.

+Accept non-AP-MLD-to-AP-MLD mapping updates from the AP MLDs.

 When the DS delivers the MAC service tuples to an AP, the AP then determines when and how to deliver the MAC service tuples to the AP’s MAC (via the MAC SAP).
-When the DS delivers the MAC service tuples to a mesh gate, the mesh gate then determines when and how to deliver the MAC service tuples to the mesh gate’s MAC (via the MAC SAP). through DSAF35.
-Extremely high throughput (EHT) MAC specification
+When the DS delivers the MAC service tuples to a mesh gate, the mesh gate then determines when and how to deliver the MAC service tuples to the mesh gate’s MAC (via the MAC SAP).
+When the DS delivers the MAC service tuples to an AP MLD through DSAF, the AP MLD then determines when and how to deliver the MAC service tuples to the AP MLD’s Upper MAC Sublayer (via the MAC SAP).

+35. Extremely high throughput (EHT) MAC specification

 35.1 Introduction